 Quick facts

-- CAHRC estimates that labour shortages during COVID resulted in 2.9 billion in lost sales, equivalent to roughly 4.2% of the sector’s total.
+- CAHRC estimates that labour shortages in 2022 resulted in $3.5 billion in lost sales.

 - Nearly all vacant positions are filled by international agricultural workers, despite robust advertising and hiring efforts by Canadian farmers.

-- 4 in 10 agriculture employers surveyed were not able to find all the workers they needed.
+- 2 out of 5 agriculture employers surveyed were not able to find all the workers they needed.

 - The greenhouse, nursery and floriculture sectors are the largest users of foreign labour, as they have no mechanical alternative to pick their products.